What is a polymer?

 Bisphenol A (BPA) is a monomer used in some plastics, including polycarbonate.
 BPA also is used in the interior coatings of metal cans that hold food to prevent deterioration of the metal surface.

 Besides BPA, are there any other bisphenol analogs (such as BPS) used in the manufacture of Tritan?

-Eastman Tritan™ copolyester formulations are not manufactured with BPA or other bisphenols; for example, bisphenol S (BPS), which would be chemical analogs of BPA.
-There is no reason to expect that these substances would be present in BPA-free Tritan.
+Tritan is not manufactured with BPS or any other bisphenol compound that would be chemical analogs of BPA. there is no reason to expect that these substances would be present in the material.

 If a product is stamped with a “7,” does it mean that it contains BPA?

 No; nor is it a measure of the safety of a product.
 The number, usually located in the center of the triangular recycle symbol, is called the “resin identification code” and is intended to facilitate sorting of materials for recycling.
 Currently, resin identification code “7” is for “other” resins that are not defined by codes 1 through 6.
-Thus, a number of unrelated plastics can carry a code 7, including Eastman Tritan™ copolyester, polycarbonate, nylon and even the newer bio-plastics.
+Thus, a number of unrelated plastics can carry a code 7, including Tritan, polycarbonate, nylon and even the newer bio-plastics.
 Many well-known manufacturers identify their products made from Tritan with code 7.

 What are the details of the Eastman lawsuit regarding EA?

 The purpose of the Eastman lawsuit was to prevent PlastiPure, Inc., and its sister company CertiChem, Inc., from making false and misleading statements about Tritan in commercial materials, attempting to benefit their businesses. during the jury trial, neither the principals or scientists within PlastiPure and CertiChem nor their testifying experts would say under oath that they believed Tritan was harmful to humans.